DennisTraub/dennistraub.github.io/content/posts/2024-10-29/a-shell-script-to-simplify-hugo-post-creation.md

 ## The problem with creating Hugo posts

 I wrote this little script to simplify creating new posts in this blog.
-Well, actually [Amazon Q Developer](https://aws.amazon.com/developer/generative-ai/amazon-q/?trk=bddf5c60-e524-4fac-be77-9847d064e1a7&sc_channel=el) wrote it - I just asked nicely, checked for errors, and tweaked the result a little.
+Well, actually [Amazon Q Developer](https://aws.amazon.com/developer/generative-ai/amazon-q/?trk=bddf5c60-e524-4fac-be77-9847d064e1a7&sc_channel=el) wrote it - I just asked nicely, checked for errors, and tweaked the result until it did exactly what I wanted.

-If you're new to Hugo like me, you probably know you create posts by running:
+I'm a completeHugo n00b, so the only way I know to create posts is by running:

 ```shell
 hugo new posts/[file-name].md